turboderp/exllama/README.md

 To run it:

-    pip install flask
+    pip install flask waitress

     python webui/app.py -d <path_to_model_files>

 Note that sessions are stored in `~/exllama_sessions/`.
+You can change the location of the sessions storage with `-sd` if you want.

 ## Docker
 For security benefits and easier deployment, it is also possible to run the web UI in an isolated docker container.
 Note: the docker image currently only supports NVIDIA GPUs.